Where is Orange Coast UU Church located?

 Services are held Sunday morning, at 10:30 am.
-In-person services have resumed but they can also be accessed online using Zoom for those preferring a remote option.
-Our congregation's leadership worked quickly to adjust to restrictions related to the coronavirus.
-We are doing our part to contain the outbreak and support the efforts to do so.
+Service can also be accessed online using Zoom for those preferring a remote option.

 Services are also recorded and are available in our sermon archive for viewing as well as the OCUUC YouTube channel.
-For other church programming such as our LGBTQ Action Group, the Humanist/Atheist Group, the Women’s Group, etc., please contact Sarah Hunter, VP of Programs.
-You are welcome to attend these groups even if you are new!
+For other church programming such as the Humanist/Atheist Group, the Women’s Group, etc., please contact Judith Stamper, our VP of Programs at firstname.lastname@example.org.
+You are welcome to attend any groups even if you are new!